rovingpen/path-of-the-kings/chapter-05.md

 "I'm sorry," he quickly added.
 "It's not my place to question your relationships.
 If anyone knows what he's doing among the students here that would be you."

 "I'm not sure if you are giving me too much credit of too little sometimes, Issei.
 Nevemind.
 It's not a problem if you were looking out for me.
-Now, the reason I met with Tohsaka is...."
+Now, the reason I met with Tohsaka is..."

 ------------------------------------------------------------------------

-<span style="text-decoration: underline;">Five minutes later....</span>
+<span style="text-decoration: underline;">Five minutes later...</span>

 "I see," Issei said with a nod of his head after hearing Shirou's explanation.
 "As I suspected!
 If it wasn't for the fact that you would help her in any case, she would have undoubtedly used her charms to lure you into doing her bidding."